 With her treatment complete, MacKenzie took up the fight for others as a way of giving back.
 A fitness boxing class she took to regain her strength introduced her to nine other women who wanted to do a boxing fundraiser for breast cancer, and the annual “Knock-Out Breast Cancer” was born.

 “They wanted me to be their poster child,” she laughs.

 Her fellow officials in the close-knit sport of hockey had also come to her aid during her struggles.
 They had donated funds to Megan and another official who had also been diagnosed with cancer within weeks of her.
 The donation came with a book of inspirational messages from her colleagues.

 “I was floored.
 So many people had done so much for me, I felt that I had to return the favor because I’m a firm believer in giving back.
 I felt the best way was to help the next person in line.”

-“When you realize the talent at the Wilmot Cancer Center, which is in our own backyard, you realize the need to support the research,” she said.
+“When you realize the talent at the Wilmot Cancer Institute, which is in our own backyard, you realize the need to support the research,” she says.
 “During this time fundraising, I’ve met more and more people behind the scenes.
 When you see what needs to be done, you can’t help but to be inspired and roll your sleeves up.
 It’s not going to take one person to beat this (cancer)…it’s going to take a whole community to beat it.”